nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 toc: true
 ---

-[HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) filters can modify the headers during the request-response lifecycle.
-[HTTP Header Modifiers](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/?h=request#http-header-modifiers) can be used to add, modify or remove headers in incoming requests.

-1. The [ResponseHeaderModifier](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/#http-response-header-modifier) is used to alter headers in a response to the client.
+[HTTP Header Modifiers](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/?h=request#http-header-modifiers) can be used to add, modify or remove headers during the request-response lifecycle.
+The [ResponseHeaderModifier](https://gateway-api.sigs.k8s.io/guides/http-header-modifier/#http-response-header-modifier) is used to alter headers in a response to the client.

 In this guide we will modify the headers for HTTP responses when client requests are made.
 For an introduction to exposing your application, we recommend that you follow the [basic guide]({{< relref "/how-to/traffic-management/routing-traffic-to-your-app.md" >}}) first.